 Our therapists have been trained on the effects of anxiety related to COVID-19 and are running groups at facilities to address concerns.

-AdCare Hospital has adjust service as follows:
+AdCare Hospital has adjusted services as follows:

-Please see details here for about update to our services.
+Please see details here for service updates.

 AdCare Rhode Island has adjusted services as follows: